dustinmyers/react-conflux/README.md

 /**
  * Reducers are pure functions that must take in some state, an action, and return state.
+ *
- * Note that this is where we set the default value of the state parameter to be the initialState
+ * Note that the first paremeter of the reducer function, state, has a default value of inititalState,
- * object.
+ * the beginning state of our reducer.
+The second praameter, the action, is an object sent into
+ * our reducer from our dispatch function which we will see in just a minute.
  *
  * Here is an example of a reducer and its corresponding switch statement; in this
  * example, we're taking in a new to-do item and setting it to state.